 What Can Happen During Alcohol Withdrawal?

-To better understand alcohol withdrawal, it is important to understand dependence.
+To better understand the dangers of alcohol withdrawal, it is important to understand dependence.
 If you are addicted to alcohol but stop drinking suddenly, you will develop withdrawal symptoms.
 This is because your body is dependent on alcohol.
 The absence of alcohol sends the body into a frenzy that can only be calmed by more alcohol.
 If you are addicted to alcohol, then you might be familiar with this feeling.
 When you experience the beginning stages of withdrawal, it is likely that you reach for a drink to make it go away.
 As this cyclical pattern continues, your dependence grows stronger.
 So, when you stop drinking, withdrawing from alcohol can become dangerous.

 Delirium tremens (“DT’s”)